Choir Appeal - July 2023

 We would also be extremely grateful for any financial contribution you might be willing to make.
 We are not a for-profit organisation.
 Your generosity would go directly towards supporting the choir and its activities providing the opportunity to all London based students to sing, develop their musical talents, and contribute to an ensemble greater than the sum of its parts.
 Your donation would be anonymous, or you would be listed on our website and concert programmes as a Patron at your discretion.
 You would also receive free concert admission (including a guest), and reserved seats at our performances.

 Finally, as we look ahead to the long term future, we wish to register as a charitable organisation, for which we are currently looking for trustees.
 Our plan is that this would involve an annual meeting with the choir's committee, as well as free concert admission (including a guest), reserved seats at our performances, and more.

-If you are interested or can offer our wonderful choir any help or assistance, please contact the Choir President, Anthony, at email@example.com.
+If you are interested or can offer our wonderful choir any help or assistance, please contact the Choir President, George, at email@example.com.

 Thank you very much for your time, and we look forward in earnest to hearing from you!

 George, Henry and Olivia